RefineDevelopment/BoltAPI/README.md

 ## Usage

-The BoltAPI provides a comprehensive set of APIs for interacting with Bolt practice server functionality.
-All APIs are accessed through the main `BoltAPI` singleton instance.

-### Getting Started
 To hook into Bolt properly with the API, you need to set your plugin.yml to soft-depend on Retention (Refine's dynamic plugin loader system).

 ```yml